my1396/R-Notes/docs/0200-RMarkdown.md

 <span style='color:#32CD32'>`results='markup'`</span>  note plural form for result**s**.

-- `markup`: Default.
+- `results='markup'`: Default.
 Mark up text output with the appropriate environments depending on the output format.
 For example, for R Markdown, if the text output is a character string `"[1] 1 2 3"`, the actual output that **knitr** produces will be:

   ~~~r
   ```